epfl-si/django-tequila/README.rst

 If you want the user to be redirected to a specific page after he logged/logout successfully, you have to add the 'next' parameter to your login url, like the default Django authentication backend.
-See `Django help for login-redirect-url <https://docs.djangoproject.com/en/dev/ref/settings/#login-redirect-url>`_ for more informations.
+See `Django help for login-redirect-url <https://docs.djangoproject.com/en/dev/ref/settings/#login-redirect-url>`_ for more information.

 \(c) All rights reserved.
 ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, VPSI, 2017